simplicitesoftware/documentation/docs/platform/settings/log-event.md

 (on application servers that provides websocket implementation like Tomcat 8+) available when connected on the generic web UI.

-It pushes log events to the browser's console when the system parameter `USE_WEBSOCKET_LOGS` is set to `yes` (which is, by default, globally set to `no` and may be overriden on a per-user basis).
+It pushes log events to the browser's console when the system parameter `USE_WEBSOCKET_LOGS` is set to `yes` (which is, by default, globally set to `no` and may be overridden on a per-user basis).

 The log events can be filtered based on their log level, the threshold level can be configured in the operation dashboard.

 Business logging
 ----------------

-The logs associated to a log event marked as recorded in the database are available as buisness data using the `AppLog` business object.
+The logs associated to a log event marked as recorded in the database are available as business data using the `AppLog` business object.

 Such log events correspond to something worth auditing from a business point of view (login/logout, business events, ...).
 The associated log records are to be considered as business data more than pure logging.
 Typical business usage is for audit trails.